No. 10 Indiana women rout Purdue, team mark for Big Ten wins

 TIP-INS

-Purdue: Barring a conference tournament title, the Boilermakers will finish with the worst record in Sharon Versyp’s two decades as a head coach.
-Her previous worst was 11-20 in 2014-15. … Versyp and Indiana coach Teri Moren are Purdue graduates.
+Purdue: Barring a conference tournament title, the Boilermakers will finish with the worst record in Versyp’s two decades as a head coach.
+Her previous worst was 11-20 in 2014-15. … Versyp and Moren are Purdue graduates.

 Indiana: Has won five consecutive Barn Burner Trophy games against the in-state rival Boilermakers, the longest IU streak since the trophy was introduced in 1993-94. … Purdue leads the all-time series 19-9.